 To add or drop any class, students must adjust their schedules in WebAdvisor (if it is open to do so) or submit a completed change of schedule card to the Registrar’s Office by the deadlines published in the online Academic Calendar.
 Students intending to add a course after classes begin must secure the written permission of the instructor and notify their advisor; those wishing to drop a class must notify both the instructor and advisor.
 Students should be aware that, after a class starts, instructors will become increasingly reluctant to admit additional students.
 Courses dropped will not appear on the official transcript but will appear, as appropriate, on the academic record maintained by the College.

 Withdrawing from a Course

 All students seeking academic credit for an internship must obtain faculty approval and must register for the internship during the semester or summer session prior to beginning the internship experience.
-Approval for academic credit for internship experience will not be granted for internships in progress or following their completion.
+Approval of academic credit will not be granted for internships in progress or following their completion.
 The student’s transcript will reflect internship enrollment for the semester or summer session in which the student actually participates in the internship experience.
-Students may present a maximum of eight semester credit hours of internship credit within the first 131 semester credit hours needed for graduation.
+Students may present a maximum of eight semester credit hours of internship credit within the first 128 semester credit hours needed for graduation.

-Students interested in participating in an internship experience that is not listed as a departmentally sponsored internship should consult with their academic advisors and the Director of International Programs and Services.
-Information on possible internships is available in the Office of Career Services.
+Information on possible internships is available from the Allegheny Gateway.
+Students interested in participating in an internship experience that is not listed as a departmentally sponsored internship should consult with their academic advisors and the Gateway.